-Quiz: Is An Online Information Technology Associate Program Right for Me?
+Q&A: Is an Online Information Technology Associate Program Right for Me?

-A: Full-time students typically complete the required credits for an online associate degree program in information technology in two years.
-However, students can lengthen or shorten the degree timeline depending on whether they study part time or pursue an accelerated program.
-Part-time students may take around three years to graduate, while students in accelerated programs may graduate within one year.
+A: Full-time students typically earn their online associate degree in information technology in two years.
+However, learners can lengthen the timeline by studying part time or graduate faster by choosing an accelerated program.
+Part-time students usually graduate in about three years.
+Accelerated programs often take only one year to complete.

 Q: Do you have prior credits to transfer?